quiz-us/quiz-us-storybook/README.md

 This is the development environment for building components for the [`@quiz-us/kit` component library](https://www.npmjs.com/package/@quiz-us/kit).

+## Setting Up

+`npm run prepare`
+`npm start`

+## Managing Dependencies

+This project has 2 `package.json` files: 1 for the outer storybook-level directory, and 1 for the inner directory that we publish as an npm component library.

+For the outer level, `dependencies` should simulate the environment that consumers of our component library would have.
+For example, we would expect consumers of our component library to already have `react` and `react-dom` in their project, so we simulate that by adding it as a depenency in the outer storybook directory.

+Anything that's listed under `dependencies` in the outer level should be listed under `peerDependencies` in the inner directory's `package.json`.

+If your component depends on a library that is not likely to exist already in the end user's project, then mark it as a dependency on the inner level.

 ## Checklist

 When building a new component, try your best to have the following: